jacylang/dev-book/docs/jon/spec.md

 Though this page is called "Specification", better think of it as of grammar description.

+## Why _JON_?

+Spoiler: No clear reasons, I just like creating "my" things.

+JSON is a very popular format used almost everywhere, so why do we need a different format?

+- It is more liberal than JSON but still obvious and simple
+- It is more human friendly but not that hard as YAML
+- It is more complex than JSON, in a good way 😇

+_JON_ was also made as an alternative to TOML, as _Jacy_ is similar to **Rust** that uses TOML.
+I don't really like TOML 😐.

 ## Basic properties

 - _JON_ is case-sensitive, it this rule is applied to keywords too